cbotman/dear-automaton/README.md

                         set the initial state (e.g. --state 01101110) -p PAD, --pad PAD     pads the initial state (with zeroes) to this length (e.g. --pad=20) -d {left,right,both}, --pad-dir {left,right,both}
-                        sets how to apply padding (left, right, or both) --delay DELAY         delay between displaying each generation in milliseconds (defaults to 250 ms) --counter             show the iteration count
+                        sets how to apply padding: left (default), right, or both --delay DELAY         delay between displaying each generation in milliseconds (defaults to 250 ms) --counter             show the iteration count
   --off OFF             character to show when a cell is off (defaults to a blank space)